Aurelia Browder

 Aurelia Shines Browder Coleman (January 29, 1919 – February 4, 1971) was an African-American civil rights activist in Montgomery, Alabama.
 In April 1955, almost eight months before the arrest of Rosa Parks and a month after the arrest of Claudette Colvin, she was arrested for refusing to give up her bus seat to a white rider.
+She was the lead plaintiff in the 1956 Browder v.
+Gayle federal court case.

 Biography

 Early life and family

 Aurelia Browder was born on January 29, 1919, in Montgomery, Alabama, where she resided her whole life.
 She was the sole economic support of her six children after she was widowed.
-She had several different careers throughout her life including working as a seamstress, nurse midwife and teacher She was a strong, smart woman, one who Jo Ann Gibson Robinson described in her memoir as "well-read, highly intelligent, fearless."
+She had several different careers throughout her life including working as a seamstress, nurse midwife and teacher.
+Civil rights activist Jo Ann Gibson Robinson described Browder in her memoir as "well-read, highly intelligent, fearless."

 Education

 Browder completed high school in her thirties and eventually earned a bachelor's degree in science from Alabama State University.
 She graduated with honors and was in the National Alpha Kappa Mu Honor Society there.
-While at Alabama State University, Browder met Jo Ann Gibson Robinson, a professor in the English Department, fellow Civil Rights activist, and member of the Women's Political Council.
-Robinson inspired Browder to get involved and tackle the injustices in the transportation system, encouraging her to participate in the lawsuit proposed by the Montgomery Improvement Association (MIA).
+While at Alabama State University, Browder met Jo Ann Gibson Robinson, a professor in the English Department, fellow civil rights activist, and member of the Women's Political Council.
+Robinson inspired Browder to tackle injustices in the transportation system, encouraging her to participate in the lawsuit proposed by the Montgomery Improvement Association (MIA).

 Involvement in civil rights

 Prior to her involvement in the Montgomery bus boycott, Browder was active in the voter registration campaigns of the 1950s.
 She spent time tutoring African Americans who wanted to take the voter registration exam, worked to eliminate poll taxes, and provided transportation to the courthouse for those who wanted to register.
-Aurelia Browder became associated with several Civil Rights groups during her time including the National Association for the Advancement of Colored People (NAACP), the Montgomery Improvement Association (MIA) and the Southern Christian Leadership Conference (SCLC).
+Aurelia Browder became associated with several civil rights groups during her time including the National Association for the Advancement of Colored People (NAACP), the Montgomery Improvement Association (MIA), and the Southern Christian Leadership Conference (SCLC).

 Browder v.
 Gayle

 Arrest and filing of case

 Aurelia Browder was arrested on April 19, 1955, almost eight months before the arrest of Rosa Parks and a month after the arrest of Claudette Colvin, for sitting in the white section of a public city bus in Montgomery, Alabama.
 She was convicted and fined for her alleged crime.
-On February 1, 1956, Fred Gray, the attorney for the Montgomery Improvement Association, and filed a lawsuit in the U.S. District Court on behalf of five black women who had been the victims of discrimination on local buses, joined by Thurgood Marshall and Robert L. Carter of the NAACP Legal Defense Fund.
+On February 1, 1956, Fred Gray, the attorney for the Montgomery Improvement Association, filed a lawsuit in the U.S. District Court on behalf of five black women who had been the victims of discrimination on local buses, joined by Thurgood Marshall and Robert L. Carter of the NAACP Legal Defense Fund.